 If you’re visiting Lake Ohrid in the summer, you’ll be welcomed to a party city where tourists from all over the region flock to eat, drink and party.
 It’s lively and you won’t be bored.
 If you’re looking for something a little quieter, you can still enjoy Lake Ohrid by staying in one of the villages away from Ohrid town.

-If you’re still not sure, these scenes from Lake Ohrid might tempt you further.
+If you’re still not sure, these photos of Ohrid might tempt you further.

 Tushemisht and Pogradec in Albania